CentreForDigitalHumanities/I-analyzer/documentation/Corpus-definitions.md

 Corpora can be created in two ways:

 - a **Python corpus** is defined in a Python module.
-Most data from this module is loaded into the databse, but the module also implements custom functions for complex functionality, such as data extraction.
+Most data from this module is loaded into the database, but the module also implements custom functions for complex functionality, such as data extraction.
 - a **database-only corpus** is only represented in the database and does not use any custom Python functions.
 It offers less customisation, but is easier to create.

 > [!NOTE]